Vexer79/education/scripts/download-all-images-for-p-w/README.md

 ## Run script

-You have to create folder "catalog" and change path in dirname variable to path of catalog folder.
+You need to create folder "catalog" and change path in dirname variable to path of catalog folder.